Why Do You Need To Research Your Plastic Surgeon

-Once you have a list of cosmetic surgeons, you must research their credentials, certifications, and their malpractice history.
-Not all information about a given surgeon is made available to the public, so relying on word of mouth from real patients can be invaluable.
-This may be a lot of information to absorb, but it is very important.
-Your life and health may depend upon it
+Once you have selected a list of plastic surgeons to perform your procedure, you must research their credentials, certifications and their malpractice history.
+World of mouth from previous patients is invaluable because sometimes not all information regarding a specific surgeon is made available to the public.
+This may be a lot of information to absorb; however, it is very important to know.
+Your life and health may depend upon it.

-Is your plastic surgeon board certified?
+Does your plastic surgeon have board certification?
 The American Board of Medical Specialties (ABMS) website can help you determine if your surgeon is certified by any of their 24 medical specialty boards.
-The two boards that most commonly certify surgeons who practice cosmetic or plastic surgery are the American Board of Plastic Surgery and the American Board of Surgery.
+The three boards that most often certify surgeons who practice cosmetic or plastic surgery are the American Board of Plastic Surgery, the American Board of Otolaryngology, and the American Board of Surgery.

-You can go to the ABMS's online certification verification database to check on the board certification of a surgeon.
-You will need to register, but registration is free.
+For more information, go to the ABMS online certification verification database to check on the board certification of a surgeon.
+Registration is free.
 You can also verify a surgeon's board certification for free by calling 1-866-ASK-ABMS (or 1-866-275-2267).

 Professional Liability Insurance